 Many people use cushions to pad the bum and to have it slightly elevated in relation to the crossed legs.
-An amply-padded cushion serves this purpose well and we offer wool-padded zabutons (meditation cushions) for this purpose.

 Some people prefer to sit in the lotus position with back support available.
 In this case, our Back Jack chair provides both ample “bum” padding with available back support.
 This chair is lightweight and very comfortable for floor sitting.
 Whereas most effective meditation is in an erect position, as noted above, Back Jack chairs allow the meditator/floor sitter to rest from time to time with comfortable back support.

-A third solution is our Nada Chair, which supports both your lower back excellently and allows erect sitting.
+Another solution is our Nada Chair, which supports both your lower back excellently and allows erect sitting.
 Nada Chairs are very lightweight and they allow a comfortable and erect meditation position to be maintained for extended periods.

 In this position, the meditator has his legs folded straight back, with his ankles beneath the “bum”.
 While most people cannot sit in this position comfortably for very long—the addition of some cushions –such as zabutons—changes the picture completely!
 Usually an ample cushion is placed under the knees, another under the ankles, and a third cushion under the bum—between it and the ankles.